InnerSourceCommons/managing-innersource-projects/tooling/github-configuration.md

 | Write | All organization members will have the "Write" permission.
 They will able to make commit contributions to the repositories and approve pull requests. |
 | Admin | All organization members will have "Admin" permissions to all repositories in the organization, including clone, pull, and add new collaborators. |

-Although there are situations where it might be appropriate to give all members of an organization "write" and "admin" permissions, for example in a very small organization of a single team, those permisssions would are generally too powerful to distribute to every member of an organization.
+Although there are situations where it might be appropriate to give all members of an organization "write" and "admin" permissions, for example in a very small organization of a single team, those permisssions are often too powerful to distribute to every member of an organization, especially large ones.
 Instead, it is more common to give organization members "No Permission" or "Read" permissions.
 Enabling InnerSource goals while selecting "No Permissions" is possible, but it takes more work and combining a few different configurations.
 How do to so is explained in option 2 below.

-First, let's explain wide, moderat, and narrrow internal sharing.
+First, let's explain wide, moderate, and narrrow internal sharing.
 - Wide sharing: anyone in the enterprise has READ permissions to repositories in the organization that opt-in.
 - Moderate sharing: anyone in the organization has read rights to every repository
 - Opt-in Moderate sharing: anyone in the organization has read rights to repositories in the organization that opt-in.